zarinplus/docs/README.md

 ### Cancel Transaction

 Users can cancel the transaction.
-User authentication send via header request and user should confirm the payment transaction in-app.
+Thwy should confirm the payment transaction in-app.

-	{
-		"Authorization" : "Token 60bee87h72170f19eefb4d9d0a0fda20553ec85a"
-	}

 #### Cancel Endpoint